LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 a working solution here when the expansion code is separated from the code to be expanded.
-Logtalk supports using a module as a hook object as long as its name doesn't coincide with the name of an object and that the module uses `term_expansion/2` and `goal_expansion/2` predicates.
+Logtalk supports using a module as a hook object as long as its name doesn't coincide with the name of an object and that the module uses ``term_expansion/2`` and ``goal_expansion/2`` predicates.
 Assuming that's the case, before attempting to compile the modules as objects, the default hook object is set to the module containing the expansion code.
-For example, if the expansions stored in the `system`
+For example, if the expansions stored in a ``system`` module:
-module:

 .. code-block:: text